W Punta Mita

 Credit: W Punta de Mita

-The streets of Sayulita are saturated with color and lined with the famous flags that have become synonymous with this city.
-They are adorably uneven and charmingly dusty with a center square that acts as the home base for street vendors and handmade goods.
-Most roads lead to the beach, so getting lost in this part of town is a great idea.
-Start in the plaza and work your way out—be sure to grab a chocolate-covered banana from ChocoBanana and a photo beneath the sea of colors on Calle Delfines.
+The streets of Sayulita burst with color, lined with the iconic flags that have become a signature of the city.
+Adorably uneven and charmingly dusty, the center square serves as home base for street vendors and handmade treasures.
+Getting lost here is part of the charm, especially since most roads eventually lead to the beach.
+Start in the plaza and wander outward—you won’t regret it.
+Don’t forget to grab a chocolate-covered banana from ChocoBanana.
+Then snap a photo under the sea of vibrant colors on Calle Delfines.
 It is also worth exploring the Hippie Market and getting lost in Pom-Pom Alley.

 SPA

-After one too many margaritas, you might need to take your talents to the spa at the W Hotel to ease away your hangover pains.
-Located down a tree-lined, winding road, the spa at the W is a tropical oasis featuring state-of-the-art services and amenities for the ultimate in serenity.
+After one too many margaritas, you might need to take your talents to the spa at the W Hotel.
+Here you can ease away your hangover pains.
+Tucked down a tree-lined, winding road, the spa at the W feels like a tropical oasis.
+It offers state-of-the-art services and amenities designed for pure serenity.
+Every detail invites you to unwind and escape.
 Upon entry, spa-goers are treated to a complimentary chlorophyll water to begin restoration from the inside out.
 The locker rooms host wet and dry saunas as well as an organic aesthetic that immediately puts you at ease.
-A co-ed area featuring a roaming warmed pool, hot tub, cold plunge and sun deck is situated among the jungle-like flora and fauna, giving the illusion of complete seclusion.
+The co-ed area offers a little slice of paradise, featuring a roaming warmed pool, hot tub, cold plunge, and sun deck.
+Surrounded by lush, jungle-like flora and fauna, it creates the perfect illusion of total seclusion.
 Their signature Blue Agave massage is an absolute must!

 + posts